clearbold/flightdeck/README.md

 ### Configuration

 I aim to support default global values for all configurable settings.
-Presently the only value stored in the global config is your Mandrill API Key.
+Presently the only value stored in the global config is your Mandrill API Key, which you'll need to send test emails.
+You can use [Mandrill](http://mandrill.com) for free.

 To set your API key value, copy `flightdeck/config/sample-general.yaml` to `flightdeck/config/general.yaml` and enter your API key between the empty single quotes.

 ### Installation

+#### Application

 If you don't have Composer, you can [install it within the root project directory](https://getcomposer.org/doc/00-intro.md#locally), at the same level as `flightdeck`, `public_html`, and `composer.json`.
 Once you've done so, run: